-The 2019 report of the Hampton-Alexander Review was published on 13th November.
-This is the 4th annual publication of the UK government-backed initiative to improve gender diversity and balance in FTSE leadership.
+The 2019 report of the Hampton-Alexander Review was published in November.
+This is the fourth annual publication of the UK government-backed initiative to improve gender diversity and balance in FTSE leadership.
 The report highlights two important facts:

 - Women on boards – FTSE 350 companies have hit the target of achieving 30% of board roles held by women.
 This is a milestone and a material improvement from the under 10% of female representation 10 years ago.
 There are only two companies within the FTSE 350 that still have an all-male board (2018: 5) and 39 that only have a single woman on their board (so called the “one and done”, 2018: 74).
 That said, only 25 boards have female chairs.

 - Women in senior executive leadership positions – Progress to improve gender diversity in executive leadership roles has been limited and there is still a long way to go to reach the target for women in senior leadership roles below board level.
 Only 14 of FTSE 350 companies have female CEOs!
 44 companies still have all-make executive committees and the female representation on executive committee stands at a low 20.4%.
 The pace of change in the representation of senior executive leadership roles needs to dramatically accelerate and progress to date is not good enough.

 - Stakeholders have a role to play in requiring boards and executive teams to do more.
 Institutional investors have been a lot more vocal in recent years and have voted against boards when not enough was done to promote diversity.